mai-vu/2800-202310-BBY37/README.md

     </aside>

 ## How to use the product (Features)***

 ## Credits, References, and Licenses ***

-## AI Usages***
+## AI Usages
     1. Did you use AI to help create your app?
 If so, how?
 Be specific.
+    We used AI to assist in troubleshooting and fixing syntactical errors in JavaScript code.
+    We learned a lot about refactoring and writing more effective code through the examples provided by ChatGPT.

-    2. DId you use AI to create data sets or clean data sets?
+    2. Did you use AI to create datasets or clean datasets?
 If so, how?
 Be specific.
+    We did not utilize AI to generate or modify datasets.

     3. Does your app use AI?
 If so, how?
 Be specific.
+    We integrated the ChatGPT API to generate suggestions for utilizing commonly discarded food items.
+    While we initially sought existing recipe datasets for leftover or perishable foods, we ultimately opted for ChatGPT as it enables us to offer accessible instructions with well-phrased guidance on the spot.

     4. Did you encounter any limitations?
 What were they, and how did you overcome them?
 Be specific.
+    Initially, our food waste feature, which relied on ChatGPT's responses, lacked consistency and presented a significant obstacle.
+We overcame this challenge through persistent trial and error, persevering until we achieved the desired results.

 ## Contact Info
 For any and all inquiries to our team BBY-37, or about our app Entréepreneur, please reach out below at the following email addresses.